Adrienne Lavine: Recognition

 Lavine was a 1988 winner of the Presidential Young Investigator Award, and received the F. W. Taylor Medal of the International Academy for Production Engineering (CIRP) in 1990.
-She was elected as an ASME Fellow in 1999.
+She was elected as an ASME Fellow in 1999, and Lavine received the 2003 Samueli Teaching Award.

 Personal life

-Lavine is married to Gregory Small, a screenwriter and film producer who graduated with her from Brown University in 1979; they have two children.
+Lavine is married to Gregory Small, a screenwriter and film producer who graduated with her from Brown University in 1979; they celebrated their 40th anniversary in 2023, and they have two children.